SlowpokeGuy/yeti/doc/getting-started.rst

 Getting started
 ===============

-So Yeti sounds cool, but how to I actually use it?
+So Yeti sounds cool, but how do I actually use it?
 Glad you asked. even though great efforts have been made to "build the manual into the UI", it's natural that some questions arise.